What is agile transformation? A short & crisp definition

 Waterfall to agile transition (vs. transformation) - definition

-Some people do not say agile transformation, but they call it agile transition - so what is the difference?
+Some people do not say agile transformation, but they call it agile transition - what is the difference here?

-According to Method Park and VitalityChicago a waterfall to agile transition is the introduction of agile methods, whereas agile transformation is the complete shift of mindset comprising a larger part of the company - a culture shift.
+According to Method Park and VitalityChicago an agile transition is the introduction of agile methods, while an agile transformation is the complete change of mindset that encompasses a larger part of the company - a cultural change.

 In other words, the transition into new methodologies is a small part of the larger transformation.
 If only two out of 100 teams switch to agile ways of working, one would probably only speak of an agile transition.